From Location To Size To Cost, There Are Many Considerations When Choosing A Lot For Your Custom Home

 - Is urban living for you, or do you prefer a quiet cul-de-sac in a suburban setting?

 - Do you want to be in a certain school district?

 - How will you commute to work?
 Do you need to be near a Metro stop or is easy access to the Beltway important?

 - Do you want to be able to walk to a grocery store, or is driving to the nearest shopping center just fine with you?

 Research the areas that you think would be a good fit for you, based on your list of criteria.
 Drive around those neighborhoods to get a feel for whether or not you would be comfortable living there.

 2. Consider The Size And Style Of Home You Want To Build

-Your new custom home should fit within the context of your new neighborhood and not stick out like a sore thumb.
-Make sure you consider the style of home you want to build as you consider where to build it.
+Your custom home should fit within the context of your new neighborhood and not stick out like a sore thumb.
+Make sure you consider the style and size of home you want to build as you consider where to build it.
 In some neighborhoods, there are regulations in place that detail architectural guidelines, minimum or maximum square footage, specific building materials and easements.
 Understanding these conditions up front is key to ensuring that you end up with the home that you envision.